-, , , , , , , , , , , , , , , , , , , TITLE Improve access management and pedestrian access using backage roads in the Northwest Quadrant DISCUSSION/JUST FICATION: The goal of this proal modes of travel Drive and the private pedestrian facilities.
-Church sidewalk.
-It parking lot directly Enterprise parking section for Briarwood typical section for header curb, with a foot entrance and parking lot would rethe construction of the needed Right connect to the Chuincluding approxim posal is to reduce congestion and improve safety on and from US 41 by providing improved access for (auto, transit, and pedestrian) through a defined and upgraded backage road system along Briarwood te church entrance in the Northwest Quadrant of the project corridor.
-This includes upgrading is by extending sidewalks from the US 41/Briarwood Drive intersection to the Covenant Community to its proposed to add curb and gutter on kthe southside of Briarwood Drive from US 41 to the church across from the sidewalk in front of church.
-Also, we propose to provide two curb openings into the lot to provide defined entrances into the property and improve pedestrian connectivity.
-The typical load Drive would be revised to include a sidewalk, however the total width will remain the same.
-The Briarwood Drive would be a five-foot sidewalk with a two-foot berm on either side, then a barrier an 11-foot through lane exit and a 12-foot left turn lane exit, with 2.16-foot raised median, with a 16 barrier header curb with two-foot berm.
-Finally, the assumption is that access through the church emain the same and function the same as it does today.
-We would need to purchase Right of Way for it he sidewalk from US 41 to the Church.
-An alternative would be if the owner of the property donated of Way to build the sidewalk.
-The additional sidewalk along Briarwood Drive would be 319 feet long to orch sidewalk.
-Briarwood Drive would need to be reconstructed with the proposed typical section ately 260 feet.
-These improvements, along with the any alternates that include a barrier median, will those properties along the US 41 corridor in the northwest quadrant.
-SPECIAL IMPLEME NTATION CONSIDERATIONS: May require additi onal Right of Way acquisition or negotiation with the Church to donate the Right of Way.
+TITLE Add backage roads and sidewalks in the Northwest quadrant DISCUSSION/JUST IFICATION:

+The goal of this proposal is to reduce congestion and improve safety on and from US 41 by providing improved access for all modes of travel (auto, transit, and pedestrian) through a defined and upgraded backage road system along Briarwood Drive and the private church entrance in the Northwest Quadrant of the project corridor.
+This includes upgrading pedestrian facilities by extending sidewalks from the US 41/Briarwood Drive intersection to the Covenant Community Church sidewalk.
+It is proposed to add curb and gutter on the southside of Briarwood Drive from US 41 to the church parking lot directly across from the sidewalk in front of church.
+Also, we propose to provide two curb openings into the Enterprise parking lot to provide defined entrances into the property and improve pedestrian connectivity.

+The typical section for Briarwood Drive would be revised to include a sidewalk, however the total width will remain the same.
+The typical section for Briarwood Drive would be a five-foot sidewalk with a two-foot berm on either side, then a barrier header curb, with an 11-foot through lane exit and a 12-foot left turn lane exit, with 2.16-foot raised median, with a 16-foot entrance and barrier header curb with two-foot berm.

+Finally, the assumption is that access through the church parking lot would remain the same and function the same as it does today.
+We would need to purchase Right of Way for the construction of the sidewalk from US 41 to the Church.
+An alternative would be if the owner of the property donated the needed Right of Way to build the sidewalk.
+The additional sidewalk along Briarwood Drive would be 319 feet long to connect to the Church sidewalk.
+Briarwood Drive would need to be reconstructed with the proposed typical section including approximately 260 feet.

+These improvements, along with the any alternates that include a barrier median, will improve access for those properties along the US 41 corridor in the northwest quadrant.

+SPECIAL IMPLEMENTATION CONSIDERATIONS:

+May require additional Right of Way acquisition or negotiation with the Church to donate the Right of Way.